selvaseamers/kn-enterprise-grade/README.md

 ___

 ### For Windows Users:
-use following script to run both springboot and angular app
+Use following script to run both springboot and angular app

 `start_city_list_app.bat`